inaimathi/cl-notebook/README.md

 	- Hitting `<esc>` should hide all expander windows
 	- Not sure if we should support multiples
 - Complete on local-scope symbols (such as those introduced by `let`, `let*`, `flet`, `labels`, `macrolet`) at a higher priority than global symbols
+- Handle completion and arg-hints of symbols with package names (for example, `alexandria:hash-table-alist`)
 - Notebooks should be sorted by notebook-name, at the very least (in addition to the below noted fork-grouping)
 	- This may involve changes to some back-end systems; you need to order up the initial notebook list, _as well as_ inserting new notebooks in an ordered manner.
 Do we just bite the bullet and hit the server every time?
 Or maybe send out a complete notebooks list every time someone adds one?
 - History entries should be grouped with their parents.
 Guess you could pull out parent relationships at load-time?
 Sounds like you're getting closer and closer to sub-classing fact-base into a separate notebook class.